Budgets are a key sign of a government's values. So, if human rights are not in there, what's being said is that they are not a value worth counting.

 - Chairing the Human Rights Budgeting Working Group which drives and supports the Commission's human rights budget work programme

-- Participation as a permanent member of the Equality Budget Advisory Group
+- Permanent member of the Equality Budget Advisory Group

 - Development of three process indicators to support scrutiny of national and local council budget processes